 - Learn to manage LTBI in adults and children, including indications for testing, diagnosis, treatment, and monitoring.

-- Learn the approach to evaluation of people with possible active TB.
+- Learn the approach to evaluate people with possible active TB.

 - Learn how to manage active TB in adults and children, including diagnosis, treatment, and monitoring.